 iPhone Camera & Photos

 Part of decluttering digital life, especially social media addiction, is figuring out why we have the addition in the first place.
 “Forming habits” is the gold standard in many product developments.
-And “designing a product that could link a user’s emotion to it in order to form habits” is key to a successful product.
+And “designing a product that could link a user’s emotion to it to form habits” is key to a successful product.
 Social media, specifically, use this to gain sticky usage.
 Feel bored?
 Scroll funny videos.
 Feel frustrated?
 Brag about the latest weekend getaways.
-When you have a specific emotion, especially the negative ones, the product team wants you to link the emotion to their product.
+When you have a specific emotion, the product team wants you to link the emotion to their product.

 Each person links emotion to different products.
 Some link boredom with Facebook feed, others link boredom with Youtube videos.
 Before you know it, you have a cheat sheet in the head that directs you to a specific app when an emotion emerges.
 To figure out which emotion corresponds to which app is the first step to quitting addition.
 And here is the way I figure out my cheat sheet using iPhone.